Ricky Hatton vs. Juan Lazcano

 Ricky Hatton vs. Juan Lazcano, billed as Homecoming, was a boxing light welterweight fight between Ricky Hatton and challenger Juan Lazcano for the IBO and The Ring titles.
 It was held in Manchester, England at the City of Manchester Stadium in front of a record 55,000 fans.
 This was a record for a boxing event post world war II, until 2014 when Carl Froch faced George Groves, fight which sold 80,000 seats.
 The fight went the full 12 rounds and Hatton won by unanimous decision.

-Build-up
+Background

 Hatton was coming off his first career loss to Floyd Mayweather Jr. and was fighting for the first time back in Manchester.
 It was a thanks to all his fans who had travelled to the States to watch his previous four fights and was held in his home Football ground of his beloved Manchester City.